Mike Heard: Career

+Through his roles at Codan and the Electronics Industry Association, Heard partnered with the University of South Australia on various research, skills, and training endeavours.

+In September 2016, he was appointed chair of the Future Industries Institute at the University of South Australia.

+Other activities

-He became a director of the Leaders Institute of South Australia in 2009 and held the position until July 2014.
+Heard became a director of the Leaders Institute of South Australia in 2009 and held the position until July 2014.

 He was a member of the Premier's Science and Industry Council from 2012 until 2014.